bassoy/ttm/README.md

 ### Flexibility
 * Contraction mode `q`, tensor order `p`, tensor extents `n` and tensor layout `pi` can be chosen at runtime
-* Supports any non-hierarchical storage format inlcuding the first-order and last-order storage layouts
+* Supports any linear tensor layout inlcuding the first-order and last-order storage layouts
-* Offers two high-level and one C-like low-level interfaces for calling the tensor-times-vector multiplication
+* Offers two high-level and one C-like low-level interfaces for calling the tensor-times-matrix multiplication
 * Implemented independent of a tensor data structure (can be used with `std::vector` and `std::array`)
 * Supports float, double, complex and double complex data types (and more if a BLAS library is not used)